xinhe-lab/ctwas/README.md

 > studies leads to reliable detection of causal genes
 > application to genetic fine mapping. *bioRxiv
 > https://doi.org/10.1101/2022.09.27.509700

+## Useful resources

+We have pre-computed the LD matrices of European samples from UK Biobank.
+They can be downloaded [here](https://uchicago.box.com/s/jqocacd2fulskmhoqnasrknbt59x3xkn).

+cTWAS requires the expression prediction models, or weights, of genes.
+The pre-computed weights of GTEx expression and splicing traits can be downloaded from [PredictDB](https://predictdb.org/post/2021/07/21/gtex-v8-models-on-eqtl-and-sqtl/).

+To run cTWAS, it is useful to perform some pre-processing on the GWAS summary statistics, to check allele flipping and filter problemetic variants due to LD mismatch between reference and in-sample LD.
+Some useful software for this purpose, include [SuSiE-RSS](https://stephenslab.github.io/susieR/articles/susierss_diagnostic.html) and [DENTIST](https://github.com/Yves-CHEN/DENTIST/).

 ## Acknowledgement